gpdowney/lightweightLSAT/docs/read/crush.md

 Be careful of eliminating answers because you don't remember it.

+!!! info ""

-!!! info "[Learn about the risks of "I don't remember that"][remember]".
+    Learn more: [about the risks of "I don't remember that"][remember].

 ### Extreme Answers